SayantiDutta2000/Calculator/README.md

 # Calculator
-* This is a simple GUI calculator made using JAVA Swing.
+* This is a simple GUI calculator implemented using JFrame/Swing.
 * The calculator has a simple GUI and is capable of performing arithmetical operations.
 * The screenshot of the UI has been attached.